by Louis Bofferding

 Brazilian, 19th century.
 A set of 31 amulets consisting of 29 fruits, 1 double gourd, and 1 gourd dipper.
 Silver, content 70 to 80%.
 Double gourd 8″, fruits approximately 5“ each, dipper 16″ $8,500

-These 19th century Brazilian amulets, known as balangada, were hammered from sheets of silver to form pomegranates, sugar apples, guava, and other exotic fruits.
-Symbols of fertility, they were the bling of their day, adorning the wrists and waists of women, and when not being worn, their homes.
-Made for their own womenfolk by enslaved men from the kingdom of Benin, balanganda represent the final efflorescence of that African nation’s metalworking skills, which had reached an apogee in the large figural bronzes then coveted by kings, as they are by museum curators today.
-Like jazz in the States, Brazilian balanganda testify to the adaptive inventiveness of black culture, and the persistence of the creative impulse under duress.
+These 19th century Brazilian amulets, known as balangada, were hammered from silver sheets to form sugar apples, guava, pomegranates, and other exotic fruits.
+Symbols of fertility, they were also the bling of their day, adorning women’s wrists and waists, and when not being worn, their homes.
+Made by enslaved men for their own womenfolk, balanganda represent the final efflorescence of the Benin people’s metalworking skills, which had reached an apogee in their ancestors’ figural bronzes, then coveted by European kings, as they are today by museum curators.
+Like the jazz music that would come into being in the United Stares, Brazilian balanganda testify to the adaptive inventiveness of black culture, and the persistence of the creative impulse under duress.

 AN ART NOUVEAU CENTERPIECE

 Designed by Albert Meyer (1867-1944), made by the Württembergerische Metallwarenfabrik.
 Flower bowl, circa 1905.
 Silver plate with a glass liner.
 H: 4 ½” L: 12″ D: 4 ½” $5,000